micheles/papers/PITCHME.md

 - heavy tasks can be split in many light tasks
 - BTW, the weight of the seismic sources is the number of earthquakes it can produce
+- it can be *very* different from the duration of the calculation

 +++

 **Calibrating the computation**